GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 [Distillery](https://github.com/bitwalker/distillery) tool to create releases for your app.

+**Note:** Elixir 1.9 or later can build basic releases by itself, but this tutorial requires additional capabilities provided by Distillery, specifically the ability to create a self-extracting executable.

 **Note:** If you already have Distillery set up for your application, you can skip this section.
 But make sure `include_erts: true` is set in your `:prod` release configuration.
 This tutorial assumes ERTS is included in releases.